ntm/JACNEx/README.md

 JACNEx performs the following steps:
 1. **Count fragments**: counts the number of sequenced fragments from each BAM file that overlap each exon.
 2. **Cluster samples**: identify clusters of "similar" samples (typically captured with the same kit, usually in the same center, and other factors can come into play).
-Clusters are built independantly for autosomes and for gonosomes.
+Clusters are built independently for autosomes and for gonosomes.
 3. **Call CNVs**:
    - fit a distribution to model CN0 using intergenic pseudo-exons;
    - fit a distribution to model CN2 for each exon in each cluster;
    - identify non-interpretable exons in each cluster (extensive quality control);
    - calculate the likelihood of each CN state (CN0, CN1, CN2, CN3+) for each interpretable exon in each cluster;
-   - fit prior probabilities and distance-dependant transition probabilities for each cluster;
+   - fit prior probabilities and distance-dependent transition probabilities for each cluster;
    - combine all of this to construct a Continuous Hidden Markov Model for each cluster, and use it to call CNVs.